 At Ixia beach, you can enjoy windsurfing and jet skiing.
 What’s more, if you’re eager to be taught how to enjoy watersports, you will also have the opportunity to follow courses are organized for beginners

 Gennadi is a beach for all tastes.
 It has pebbles in some parts of it, but also sand in other parts.
 There, you can enjoy a calm atmosphere but also a vibrant lifestyle.
 It has beach bars and taverns but also has areas without a trace of human activity.

-For the family guys
+Rhodes beaches for the family guys

 Tsambika beach - credits: rhodesguide.com

-If you visit the beach, do not forget to visit the monastery of Panagia Tsambika of Psili, where the miraculous icon of the Virgin Mary is addressed to childless couples who want to have a child.
+If you visit the beach, do not forget to also visit the monastery of Panagia Tsambika of Psili, where the miraculous icon of the Virgin Mary is addressed to childless couples who want to have a child.
 To reach the chapel, you have to climb 300 stairs.

 Afandou beach - credits: rhodesguide.com